 - Do not start with

-Congratulations!
 You just took the first step to create your own automation which will be triggered whenever someone browses a specific page on your website.
-To move ahead with your current design you should take a look on how to use the Conditional / Control steps and how to use Actions.
+To move ahead with your current design you should take a look at how to use the Conditional / Control steps and how to use Actions.